Somerset College: Structure

 The school is divided into the Junior School (Pre Prep–Year 6) and the Senior School (Years 7–12).
 Both have their separate administration centres with their respective heads being the Head of Junior School and Head of Senior School.

 The Founders of Somerset College formed the initial School Council which was renamed the College Board in 2011.
 Somerset College is a separately incorporated not for profit company limited by guarantee.
 The College Board has responsibility for the governance of Somerset College in finances, buildings and grounds, and policy.
 Its most important task is to appoint the Headmaster to manage the operations of the college.
 The Board discharges its responsibilities through its regular meetings, including its Committees, and by supporting and monitoring the performance of the Headmaster.
 The chairs of the board are mostly parents, former parents or alumni.
 The current Chair of the College Board is Tony Hickey.

 The College Leadership Team (CLT) is made up of key staff members including the Headmaster, Deputy Headmaster, chief operating officer, Head of Senior School, Head of Junior School, Dean of Information Technology, Dean of Middle Years, Dean of Teaching and Learning, Dean of Activities and the Dean of Admissions.
 They are responsible for the key decisions surrounding the day-to-day running of the college.

 Curriculum

 Somerset College offers all three International Baccalaureate programs.
 The Primary Years Programme (PYP) forms the basis of the curriculum from Pre-Prep to Year 5, providing the essential building blocks of literacy and numeracy with the culminating experience of the PYP Exhibition.
 The Middle Years Programme (MYP) from Years 6–10 focuses on developing students who are self-directed, self-regulated, independent and autonomous learners.
 Service requirements provide opportunities for students to be active members of the greater community and is an essential part of the life at Somerset.
 In Years 11 and 12, students choose either the IB Diploma Programme or Queensland Certificate of Education both of which allow for tertiary entrance.
 In June 2006, the college hosted the Asia-Pacific International Baccalaureate conference.
+Despite the school being certified to offer the IB Diploma Programme, few students choose it, leading to the programme rarely being offered.